 There is a theory that a lack of pleasant activities might be a cause of depression.
 It is thought that if depressed people do pleasant activities more often, it will help their depression.
 Some types of activities, like reading a book, might promote relaxation.
 Other types of activities, like meeting up with a friend, can increase social contact.

-Last reviewed and updated: 1 February 2006
+Last reviewed and updated: 1 May 2019